Instrumental

 good enough for me and would open up a whole new market for these works.

-* Ten of those, for the most popular instruments in their families, are new work written specifically for the instrument named in the title.
+* Ten of those, for the most popular instruments in their families, are new works written specifically for the instrument named in the title.

 The last three, for down-family instruments--specifically tenor sax, baritone sax, and bass clarinet--are transpositions of earlier